LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 .. c:function:: int ARKStepSetJacEvalFrequency(void* arkode_mem, long int msbj)

-   Specifies the frequency for recomputing the Jacobian or recommending a preconditioner update, :math:`msbj` from Section :numref:`Mathematics.Linear.Setup`.
+   Specifies the frequency for recomputing the Jacobian or recommending a preconditioner update, :math:`msbj` from :numref:`ARKODE.Mathematics.Linear.Setup`.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKStep memory block.